 optional: collection of blood for genetic analysis

-optional: collection and storage of bloods samples for mechanistic studies, skin biopsies (≥16 years of age), and tape stripping for cutaneous cytokine analyses as well as sample collection for skin microbiome/metabolite work, using standardised operation procedures across all study participating centres that have the expertise and facilities to take part on this module.
+optional: collection and storage of bloods samples for mechanistic studies, skin biopsies (≥16 years of age), and tape stripping for cutaneous cytokine analyses as well as sample collection for skin microbiome/metabolite work, nasal brushings, lung function tests (expired FeNO and spirometry), using standardised operation procedures across all study participating centres that have the expertise and facilities to take part on this module.

 In situations when a patient was recruited within the first 4 weeks after treatment initiation, the baseline visit will be recorded retrospectively, and dated as the day of systemic treatment initiation.
 This can only occur with all required baseline visit data is available to avoid key data missingness.